-Risks Related to this Offering and Ownership of Our Class A Common Stock stock following the completion of this offering.
+Risks Related to this Offering and Ownership of Our Class A Common Stock certain other stockholders, will together hold approximately % of the voting power of our outstanding common stock following the completion of this offering.
 Because of the -to-one voting ratio between our Class B common stock and our Class A common stock, the holders of our Class B common stock will collectively continue to control a majority of the combined voting power of our common stock and therefore be able to control all matters submitted to our stockholders.
 This concentrated control will limit or preclude your ability to influence corporate matters for the foreseeable future.